MelanieLamp/Dice-Rolling-Simulation/README.md

 # Dice-Simulator
-A website application that simulates the probability rolling of two six-sided dice. <br/>It calculates and displays the frequencies and percentages of each die after each roll.
-<br/>A die class is used to simulate random roll of the dice and the images of the <br/> corresponding dice are shown.
+A website application that was written in C# using Visual Studio Code.
+The program simulates the probability rolling of two six-sided dice.
+It calculates and displays the frequencies and percentages of each die after each roll.
+A die class is used to simulate random roll of the dice and the images of the corresponding dice are shown.

 ![Dice Simulation](https://i.imgur.com/917Kc7N.jpg)